 Directions: On US 25/70 in Hot Springs

 The Grandfather Ranger District lies southeast of the Blue Ridge Parkway from north of Asheville to Blowing Rock, NC.
 Linville Gorge is the predominant feature of the area with very rugged terrain to challenge even experienced hikers.
 There are also easier trails.
 Other significant features include the Wilson Creek area, which is highly favored among kayakers and the Brown Mountain Off-Road Vehicle area.
 The Point Lookout Trail opened in 2008 for bikers.
 Nearby is Catawba Falls.
 Great trails near Linville Falls include Beacon Heights, Rough Ridge, and Chestoa View.
-Also see Roaring Fork Falls and Setrock Creek Falls.
+Also see Roaring Fork Falls, Setrock Creek Falls, Tom's Creek Falls and Upper Creek Falls.

 Grandfather Ranger District

 Exit 90 off I-40 at Nebo/Lake James exit.
 About 9 miles east of Marion.